Merchant Terms and Conditions

 1. Cancel a pending Payment Transaction; and

-2. Transfer the remaining balance or payment to the Merchant's registered bank account after deducting the Service Fee, transfer fee, and other amount to be issued in accordance with (and subject to) the Merchant Account and Fee Article in these Terms and Conditions.
+2. Transfer the remaining balance or payment to the Merchant's registered bank account after deducting the Service Fee, transfer fee, and other amount to be issued in accordance with (and subject to) the Merchant Account and Fee Article in this Terms and Conditions.

-18. .
+20. .
 INTELLECTUAL PROPERTY RIGHTS

 1. FasaPay or its licensees own all rights, property rights and interests, including all copyrights, trademarks, and other Intellectual Property Rights in and to the Service and all components used in its terms, including without limitation, all software, business methods, business processes, website designs, graphic, text, content, API and API instructions, SCI, trademarks, trade secrets and know-how, all documentation related to the foregoing, which is used in the provision of the Services ("Proprietary Information").